WuMingDao/markdown-it-ts/docs/examples/text_decoration.md

 > [!CAUTION]
 >
-> If the plugin being developed is a "standalone" inline element without a open/close pair
+> If the plugin being developed is a "standalone" inline element without an open/close pair
 > (think about links `[text](url)` or images `![alt text](source "title")`),
 > **the post-processing infrastructure can be safely ignored**!
 > Markdown parsing is complicated enough.